tomlurge/visionion/README.md

 Data Schema Outline
 -------------------
 The initial database import schema has only 3 collections for all node types: 'relay', 'bridge' and'client'.
-Documents of type "guard", "middle", "exit" and "directory" will be added to the collection named "relay", documents of type "bridge" will be added to the collection named "bridge", documents of type "client" will be added to the collection named "client".
+Documents of type "guard", "middle", "exit" and "directory" will be added to the collection named "importRelays", documents of type "bridge" will be added to the collection named "importBridges", documents of type "client" will be added to the collection named "importClients".
 These 3 collections contain all raw data as it is imported into the database.

-**relays**
+**importRelays**

 	in			field	description					type	subtype	aggregation	valuespace +----------+-------+---------------------------+--------+------+-----------+----------